310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Madara %}
-Hahaha, so he's pretty much like a jellyfish, huh?
+Hahaha, yeah, he's pretty much like a jellyfish.

-The venom stored in a sea creature’s body comes from absorbing all the nasty stuff in the water and the food it eats…
+Thing is, though, the venom stored in a sea creature’s body comes from absorbing all the nasty stuff in the water and its food…

-But Kanata-san, in truth, is a pure and kind creature.
+But the real Kanata-san is a pure and kind creature.
 I don't ever want him to live such a miserable life.
-If that’s his fate then I *will* make sure to change it.
+If that’s his fate, then I *will* make sure to change it.
 {% endbubble %}

 {% bubble Rei %}